 “To lessen the chances of a side-sleeping baby rolling onto his tummy, stretch his underneath arm forward.
 This arm can act as a stabilizer to keep baby from rolling onto his tummy.
 If the baby’s arm stays closely tucked into his side, it will be easier for him to roll onto his tummy.
 Wedges to keep baby sleeping on his side are helpful, but never use just a back wedge.
 Rolling up a towel as a wedge between baby’s back and the bed may encourage baby to roll from side to stomach rather than from side to back.
 Be sure not to use props that totally restrain the infant’s movement.
 Freedom of breathing implies freedom to adjust body position as needed.
 I’m concerned that the multitude of commercial baby wedges may be more restrictive than necessary, and they have not been proven either safe or effective.
 For these reasons, SIDS organizations and researchers do not endorse these products.
 If you choose to use a wedge to keep baby on his side, it seems the most sensible to use a front wedge only, which allows baby to roll onto his back if desired.”

 If your newborn is unsettled and crying a lot, you can also get help from an IBCLC lactation consultant, a cranio-sacral therapist for infants, see a naturopath to think about the dairy or gluten in your diet that your baby may be sensitive to.

 Note: SWADDLES AND SLEEP SACKS should NEVER BE USED WHILE BED SHARING WITH BABY!
 Many people do not know this.
-Swaddles and sleep sacks are only for cribs.
-(They are also not for sofas or sleeping on you or your bed, not for swings or carseats or strollers!)
-For many of the reasons listed above, especially inability to turn away from smothering them and overheating.
+Swaddles and sleep sacks are only for solo sleep.
+(They are also not for sofas or sleeping on you or your bed, not for swings or car-seats or strollers!)
+For many of the reasons listed above, especially inability to turn away from something smothering them and overheating.

 *Explanation and Links: